ORF-4450/RobotLib/README.md

 ***************************************************************************************************************
 Version 4.7.0

-*	Update to WPILib 2024-Beta-3 along with beta vendor libraries,
+*	Update to WPILib 2024-Beta-3 along with beta vendor libraries.
+*	Add new required parameter frcYear to RobotLib.json.
+*	Update to use Java-17 and Gradle 8.4 from WPILib 2024 directory.

 R. Corn, November 2023